-forces were at work in this example (Henrich, 2001).
-For current purposes, it is important to note how whatever social learning mechanisms at work here must magnify observed payoff differences.
-Consider also that a 20% difference in yield is unlikely to result in a 20% difference in reproduction or survivorship important to natural selection on genes.
+to result in a 20% difference in reproduction or survivorship important to natural selection on genes.
 Many other behaviors matter for aggregate fitness of an individual.
 Thus the magnitude of "selection" in this case of cultural diffusion seems even larger in comparison to typical genetic estimates.

 Because selective forces, arising from human psychology, that favor some variants over others may be strong, and especially strong relative to mixing, cultural evolution may produce outcomes that are very unlikely in genetic evolution.
 In this section, we explain one important case in which cultural evolutionary models produce equilibrium results that are possible, but highly unlikely, in analogous genetical models.
-Other examples may include ethnic marking (McElreath et al., 2003) and ethnocentrism (Boyd and Richerson, 1985; Gil-White, 2001).
+As discussed in Henrich & McElreath (this volume), other examples may include ethnic marking (McElreath et al., 2003) and ethnocentrism (Boyd and Richerson, 1985; Gil-White, 2001).